marcel-dempers/docker-development-youtube-series/kubernetes/datree/README.md

 ```

-Now we an run the `datree` command:
+Now we can run the `datree` command:

 ```
 datree